social-dist0rtion-protocol/DAO/README.md

 - **Governance**, that describes the rules by which SDP operates.
 Those rules can be enforced by the members of SDP and/or by smart contracts.
 - A **multisig wallet**, to hold the funds of the DAO.

-SDP's governance is defined by a collection of standards called *Distortion Improvement Proposals* (DIPs).
+SDP's governance is defined by a collection of standards called *Dist0rtion Improvement Proposals* (DIPs).

 # Current DIPs